ikramulhaqueoli/random-webapi-practice-nestJS/README.md

 #### Validation:
 - (Optional) DisplayName must contain atleast 2 words and no special character.
 - (Optional) Gender must be male, female or other.
-- (Optional) Birthday must be a date.
+- (Optional) Birthday must be a date and Age must be atleast 13.
 - (Optional) Height must be a number.
 - (Optional) Weight must be a number.
 - (Optional) Must have a valid unexpired JWT token.